bbalog87/fetch_NCBIAssemblies/README.md

 ### Comments:

 - The geographic location of DNA sample is not consistent in NCBI  Biosamples entries.
-Some are missing, other have only geographic coordinate
+Some are missing, other have only geographic coordinates.
--  Another issue is that instead of contries, we have lake or river names.
+-  Another issue was that, instead of contry names, we had lake or river names.
-   For example, mojorty of genomes were sampled in LakeTanganyika.
-Which countrz shou;d assoicated with this location?
+   For example, the majorty of genomes were sampled in Lake Tanganyika.
+Which country should be associated with this location?
    It could be Burundi, DR Congo, Tanzania, or Zambia.
-TTherefor I have created a list of "miscellaneous" locations including all places which are not contrz names.
+Thereforre I have created a list of "miscellaneous" locations including all places which are not contrz names.

   ### Data cleaning and wrangling with R